 Play about with your camera’s auto-focus setting (AF).
 Don’t depend on the autofocus on your iPhone camera to prevent taking fuzzy pictures.
 Your photograph is not operating properly if the main topic is fuzzy.

 Therefore, you must tap on the key subject in your viewfinder before pressing the shutter button.
-This will refocus attention on the main topic rather than a minor one or insignificant backdrop or foreground.
+This will refocus attention on the main topic rather than a minor one or an insignificant backdrop or foreground.

 Why does my iPhone camera shake when I zoom in?